Gemavic/mates/QUICK_DATABASE_FIX.md

 - ✅ You want to choose a different region
 - ✅ Current project has other stuff you don't want to touch

-## What's in MASTER_MIGRATION_COMBINED.sql?
+## What's in SAFE_MIGRATION_MASTER.sql?

-This file contains ALL your database setup:
+This file contains ALL your database setup and safely handles existing objects:

 **Tables Created (25+):**
 - User profiles and photos